Desert Purple Sage

 I cut off spent flowers after it has finished blooming in the late spring and early summer.
 I follow the brown stems back to the base of the plant and cut them out.
 If you are into potpourri saving the flower heads can bring their wonderful scent into your home.

 Apparently Desert Purple Sage can be divided but it is a very woody plant that is huge before you know it.
 Not an easy job.
-I would recommend propagation by cutting .
+I would recommend propagation by seed or cuttings.

 Cut a 4-8″ section from the young growing tips.
 Strip leaves to expose 2 or more nodes and trim top.
 Place in moist sand or perlite after dipping the fresh cuttings into rooting hormone (optional because these plants typically root well on their own).
 The new plants are ready to transplant in a few weeks.